-Founded in 1963 in Columbus, Ohio, we have evolved from an apparel-based specialty retailer to a segment leader focused on women's intimate and other apparel, personal care and beauty categories.
-We sell our merchandise through company-owned specialty retail stores in the United States ("U.S."), Canada, United Kingdom ("U.K.") and Greater China (China and Hong Kong), which are primarily mall-based; through websites; and through international franchise, license and wholesale partners (collectively, "partners").
+Founded in 1963 in Columbus, Ohio, we have evolved from an apparel-based specialty retailer to a segment leader focused on women's intimate and other apparel, personal care, beauty and home fragrance products.
+We sell our merchandise through company-owned specialty retail stores in the United States ("U.S."), Canada, the United Kingdom ("U.K."), Ireland and Greater China (China and Hong Kong); through websites; and through international franchise, license and wholesale partners (collectively, "partners").